On this page

 2.1 The objectives of the Program are to:

 3.1 To participate in the Program, APs must complete the Registration Form.
 APs should register as soon as possible and no later than 31 August 2021.3.2 To be eligible to participate in the Program, APs must:

 3.3 SV may seek information from the ESC in respect of APs past participation and compliance performance in the VEU program, including details of specific activities delivered under this Program.

-3.4 A small business is defined as a business that is located in Victoria, has between one and 19 employees and operates from commercial (non-residential) premises.
+3.4 A small business is defined as a business that is located in Victoria, has between one and 19 employees (full-time equivalent) and operates from commercial (non-residential) premises.
 It encompasses businesses such as retail operations, food service businesses, commercial accommodation businesses (excluding Airbnb or similar), offices, warehouses and manufacturing businesses.

 3.5 The definition excludes:

 3.6 Small business customers who benefit from the installation of an eligible VEU activity will be required to sign a declaration that confirms that they are an eligible small business (Customer Declaration).

 The Customer Declaration will also be signed to authorise the installer and the AP to share relevant information with SV for the purposes of this Program and to confirm that the small business has received, or has agreed to receive, the benefit of the Bonus.
 The Customer Declaration form is available to download under section 6.2.

 3.7 The Program offers a Bonus to be applied to the price of eligible VEU activities listed on the Program Activity Schedule.